 Counseling Throughout the Adoption Process

-If an expectant mother decides to consider an adoption plan for her unborn child, it is important that she receives the education and support that she needs.
+If an expectant mother decides to consider an adoption plan for her unborn child, she must receive the education and support that she needs.
 Researching adoption agencies in the area can lead her to a place that’s in line with her values and her hopes for the future.
-Most adoption agencies offer counseling for potential birth mothers.
+Most adoption agencies offer to counsel potential birth mothers.
 It is important that this counseling is informative and that it is not coercive.
 When choosing the option that’s best for her unborn child and herself, a birth mother should be sure that this is her own decision and that she is not being pressured or forced into a situation by anyone else.

 “How do I know if adoption is the right decision for my child and myself?”